tormjens/Meet-My-Team/readme.md

 Ever needed to display a lot of team members but you find it too lengthy to put into a single page?

 Meet My Team solves that problem by providing an intuitive interface that allows you to add your team members and display their information in a modal!
 Sounds great?

+**Announcement**
+Firstly, I'm sorry for the long time of absence.
+I've been extremely busy and I apologize to all who have been having problem with the plugin.

+One of the biggest problem is the centering of the modal.
+This is likely caused by the modal javascript algorithm that is used to center the modal.

+If it is giving you any problems, please use the disable_modal_centering attribute as follows: [meet-my-team cols="3" show_groups="" debug='true' disable_modal_centering='true']

+The other issue is using the shortcode twice on the same page.
+This was due to me using "include" instead of "include_once".
+A careless mistake on my part.
+I have rectified as necessary.

+I will address other issues once I get a chance

 **Features**